 The Owen Center for Academic and Career Support fosters the academic excellence and career development of all Heidelberg students.
-The Owen Center programs include first year academic advising, the Writing Center, peer learning study sessions and individual course assistance.
+The Owen Center programs include first year academic advising, the Writing Center, the Math Center, and peer assisted study sessions.
 Internship, full-time job and/or graduate school search and support is also available.
 Students may also take advantage of annual career fairs and other career-related events throughout the year.